durac/CityQuest/README.md

 # CityQuest

-CityQuest is a treasure hunting iOS and Android App which transforms the our cities into active learning environments.
+CityQuest is a treasure hunting iOS and Android App which transforms our cities into active learning environments.

 ------------------------------------------------------------